obaidpervaizgill/ScalaJarBuildTest/README.md

 **In this repository, I try setting up a local github repository that is linked to an IntelliJIdea project using Scala and is then compiled through Travis CI**

-# *Part 1: Setting up a GitHub repository, local and remote*
+# *Part 1: Setting up a GitHub repository, local and origin*
 ![GitHub Logo](http://blog.davidecoppola.com/wp-content/uploads/2016/11/GitHub-logo-header.png)

 # *Part 2: Setting up a Scala project in IntelliJ Idea using SBT*